Museum Cabinets Checklist

 8. High enough?

 Height is an essential specification for both horizontal and vertical storage.
-Remember to consider plastazote linings when specifying drawer heights to prevent objects fouling on the drawer or frame above.
-One of the most fundamental mistakes when using vertical cabinets is the suspension of documents that are too large once they have been enclosed and hung from a suspension tape, causing them to ‘drag’ on the base of the cabinet.
+Remember to consider Plastazote linings when specifying drawer heights to prevent objects fouling on the drawer or frame above.
+We are able to cut Plastazote linings to fit your plan chest drawers, contact us for more details.

 For more information contact us or see our range of museum storage cabinets and racking here.